Editor’s note (October 11, 2023): This post was updated to be compatible with the Nextmv Routing app.

 First we need to submit the problem from above to our run endpoint.
 We can use the httr package for this purpose, which can automatically convert named R lists to a JSON string.
 The following code constructs the correct HTTP POST request.

 We also set an explicit time limit of 5 seconds for the solver in the options part of the problem definition.
 This means that the solver will stop searching for the better routes after 5 seconds.
 Our solver is optimized to deliver good solutions fast, but it is always a tradeoff between solution quality and runtime limits.

 If successful, the returned result is a runID.
 This ID identifies your run and lets you query the status and retrieve the result.

 In a production system, you would need to check that the server responded with status `202 Accepted` before continuing.
 For example, the system could respond with a `429` status code that indicates you hit a rate limit and you’ll need to try it again in a few moments.
 In addition, you may want to use jsonlite directly to construct the JSON string first, before passing it to httr, to have more control over the conversion process and to increase testability of your code.

 Step 2: Wait until the problem is solved

 The Nextmv Cloud API is designed to be regularly polled until the status of a run is final.
 We use purrr’s insistently function to retry the status query multiple times.
 Wrapping everything with possibly then ensures that we always retrieve the status as a character.

-Alternatively you can write a simple for loop retrying the HTTP call until the status changes from started or requested to succeeded, failed or timed_out.
-Our code snippets in Go and Python give a good template for that approach.
+Alternatively, you can write a simple for loop retrying the HTTP call until the status changes from started or requested to succeeded, failed or timed_out.
+Our code snippets in Python give a good template for that approach.